tolinwei/tube-vim/README.md

 - (Optional) Strongly recommend to install [iTerm2](https://iterm2.com/index.html) ([direct link](https://iterm2.com/downloads/stable/iTerm2_v2_0.zip)) as Terminal replacement since this repo includes color scheme spesifically for it
 - Run `echo $SHELL` in terminal/iTerm2 to make sure you're using `bash`
 - Clone this project to anywhere locally, cd into it and then run `./install-os-x.sh`
 - (Optional) If you find [tmux](http://tmux.sourceforge.net/), which is a terminal multiplexer, more useful over built-in *screen*, you can run `sudo ./install-tmux.sh` to get it set up.
-But since it's to build and compile from source code, potential problem would occur.
+Similarily, the successful compilation is not promised

 ## What's included